 Austrian Post attaches particular importance to ensuring that all shareholders are treated equally and provided with comprehensive information.
-Above and beyond the legally binding reporting and disclosure requirements (i. e. annual and quarterly reports, ad-hoc announcements, publication of directors' dealings), Austrian Post regularly reports about ongoing developments at the company by means of press releases as well as analyst, press and shareholder conferences.
+Above and beyond the legally binding reporting and disclosure requirements (i. e. annual reports and half-year financial reports, ad-hoc announcements, publication of directors' dealings), Austrian Post regularly reports about the development of the company by means of press releases as well as analyst, press and shareholder conferences while observing the principle of shareholder equality.
 All reports and releases as well as key presentations held at these conferences are available at www.post.at/ir.
-Austrian Post published six ad-hoc announcements in 2016, which, along with the shareholder structure, can be accessed online at www.post.at/ir.
+Austrian Post published no ad-hoc announcements in 2017.